Mixed Text Recognition with Efficient Parameter Fine-Tuning and Transformer: Approach

 \section{Approach}

-Our model framework is based on the structure of TrOCR.
-In order to improve the generalization and robustness of the model when facing multi-scene and multi-task OCR recognition tasks, we introduce the PEFT framework, which reduces the amount of training parameters and improves inference efficiency while maintaining model accuracy.
-The specific measures are to adopt the DoRA method to improve the image encoder, and the LoRA method to improve the text decoder, which greatly reduces the amount of adjustment parameters and improves the overall performance of the encoder-decoder module.
+Our proposed model is based on the TrOCR architecture and incorporates a pre-trained model with large-scale parameters to enhance generalization and robustness in multi-scene and multi-task OCR recognition.
+To address the challenge of efficiently fine-tuning large-scale Transformer parameters in OCR tasks, we employ the PEFT framework, which allows for effective fine-tuning of these parameters within the Transformer architecture.
+Specifically, we use the DoRA method to optimize the image encoder and the LoRA method to enhance the text decoder.
+This approach not only significantly reduces the number of trainable parameters but also improves the overall performance and inference efficiency of the encoder-decoder module.